 Ancient Hindu and Jain Temples line the Ghats

-It’s an allout assault on the senses with the sights, sounds and smells of this bustling and extraordinary holy city.
-Pilgrims come from far and wide to bathe in Ganga Mata or Mother Gangas waters.
+It’s an all out assault on the senses with the sights, sounds and smells of this bustling and extraordinary holy city that is Varanasi.
+Pilgrims come from far and wide to bathe in Ganga Mata or Mother Ganges waters.
 To do so is considered extremely auspicious although it could also be considered extremely dangerous these days due to the pollution that she has had bestowed upon her.
-The Ghats or steps that run along for many kilometres along the banks of the Ganga are where most of the action takes place yet that’s not to say the rest of the city is devoid of interest, far from it.
+The Ghats or steps that run along for many kilometres along the banks of the Ganga are where most of the action takes place yet that’s not to say the rest of Varanasi is devoid of interest, far from it.
 Walking amongst the back streets of Varanasi is like taking a step back in time, you can find traditional workshops and crumbling abodes, small temples and effigies of the gods and if your hungry there are plenty of restaurants and chai (tea) stalls also along with all manner of goodies for sale in small shops.

 Backstreet Tea (Chai) Stall